bungferry/itsmee/README.md

 # IT'S MEE

 This directory is a brief example of a [Its'mee](https://itsmee.vercel.app/) site that can be deployed to Vercel with zero-configuration.
-If you need to use API Routes, we recommend using our [SvelteKit example](https://github.com/vercel/vercel/tree/main/examples/sveltekit).
+If you need to use API Routes, we recommend using our [It's mee example](https://github.com/vercel/vercel/tree/main/examples/sveltekit).

 ## Deploy Your Own